SpongeBobPatrick/find-top-url/README.md

     1. generate 100GB url file randomly
     2. split 100GB url file into multiple sub files by hash function
+    3. iterate sub files in turn and merge the occurrences of identical urls in sub files
-    3. iterate sub files in turn and build a 100 size minHeap
+    4. iterate sub files in turn and build a 100 size minHeap
-    4. output the top 100 urls and their occurrences
+    5. output the top 100 urls and their occurrences

 二、Running steps